DouglasGraham-CS/Red-Vs-Blue-Project-1/README.md

 This project utilized Remote Desktop Protocol to access a pre-built VM which contained more VMs within its Hyper-V Manager.

 ![Network Diagram](Network_Diagram.drawio.png)

+This document will cover a quick overview of the project.
+Specific details can be found in the [Project Presentation](